lpinzari/sql-psql-udy/02_joins_sql/07_join_visual_diagram.md

 - `200` **->** `2`
 - `300` **->** `3`

-The sorted table representing this mapping is indicated as **A<sub><pk</sub>**, denoting the equivalence class of tables sorted in ascending order of `pk`'s values.
+The sorted table representing this mapping is indicated as **A<sub><pk</sub>**, denoting the equivalence class of tables sorted in **strict ascending order** of `pk`'s values.
+There are as many equivalence classes as the number of ways a relation can be sorted in a `strict ascending order`.
+This number depends on the number of superkeys in the table and the order these columns are sorted.
+The other two equivalence classes are **A<sub>(pk,n)</sub>**, (sorting by `pk` first and then `n`), and **A<sub>(n,pk)</sub>** (sorting by n first and then `pk`).
+However, our attention is focused on the `pk` of the parent table only.
+You could choose other criteria depending on your visualization.
+It represents the set of tables sorted  in ascending order of `pk`'s values.
 In other words, the visual representation of the 6 tables in the Cartesian plane is illustrated by the **A<sub><pk</sub>** and there is no ambiguity for the `INNER` join resulting table.
 We then remind that a Cartesian plane requires a relation order for its elements.

 ![permutation group](./images/34_permutation2.png)